gopi487krishna/proposal-gsoc-2020/README.md

 }}}}
 ```
 **operator [] (int index) or operator[] (std::string hdu_name)**

+This function return a reference to the perticular  HDU class object that the user wants to access or make changes to.

 ## Improvements with the Existing Code Base

 After reading out the code base for boost::astronomy::io i found a few things that could be improved in the library